jagilber-org/mcp-index-server/README.md

 4. Later adjust owner/status or force version bump with `instructions/governanceUpdate`.

-Rationale: Keeps authoring friction low while preserving a deterministic governance projection for hashing and CI gating.
+Rationale: Keeps authoring friction low while making CRUD semantics deterministic—no hidden or retroactive mutation of provided governance values.
+Hash stability and CI gating operate on exactly what you wrote plus only defaulted fields.

 ## Usage